 SHIPWRECK TALES OF THE MAGNIFICENT KIND

-Books and paper lay about the floor like a tornado blasted through the living room and emptied the shelves.
+Books and paper lay about the floor like a tornado blasted through the living room.
 Mom was on the sofa, trembling.
 Dad stood beside her with a hand on her shoulder.
-Police officers walked in and out of the rooms, taking notes, checking for fingerprints.
+Police officers walked in and out of the room, taking notes, checking for fingerprints.

-What had they been looking for?
-Maybe one of Dad’s students had decided to break in and search for answers to the latest test.
+What had these creeps been looking for?
+Some of Dad’s students might’ve broke in to find answers to the latest test.
 Not likely, but nothing else made sense.

 A pot-bellied officer slumbered over.
 His nametag read Parker.

 “How old are you, Martin?”

 One of Officer Parker’s eyebrows arched.
 “That’s awfully specific.”

 That’s because numbers could be trusted.
 And right then, all kinds of numbers flashed in my thoughts: six police officers, thirty-seven books, and fourteen steps to my bedroom.

 I remember the cat attack like it was yesterday.
 That was when some of my fears reared their ugly head.
 Then the teasing came.
 What kind of kids teased someone with gashes up and down their arms?
 “Only kids with no brain,” Dad had said.
 That was about the time Dad presented my Rubik’s Cube as a seventh birthday present.
 Solving that thing had done miracles for my nerves.
 Then I found counting things and reading anything under the sun worked too.

 “You seem older,” Officer Parker said.
 He scanned the ruins of the living room.
 “Don’t worry about this, probably just some kids playing around.”